This course is available individually or as part of these certificate programs

 Part 1: Designing UX for mobile devices

-Understanding demographics of mobile app users to create a successful experience
+Understanding the demographics of mobile app users to create a successful experience

 - Percentage of your user population accessing websites on mobile devices

-- Percentage of population using only mobile apps
+- Percentage of the population using only mobile apps

 Defining mobile apps